Being creative and resourceful with money helps you get through the hard times.

 Avoid dealing with individuals and companies that ask for such data—they’re likely hackers who steal the identity of others and use their bank accounts for fraudulent transactions.

 This is an obvious yet often ignored piece of advice.
-You rely so much on your laptop and smartphone for earning income online.
+You rely so much on your laptop and smartphone to earn income online.
 So it’s crucial to keep them protected against viruses and malware that cause disasters like corrupted files, device slowdown, and hacking.

 Make sure to perform the following on your mobile devices: